Conformity Bias: What is it and how does it affect the workplace?

 Reverse the agenda-setting

 There must definitely be one dedicated person sharing their opinions during group meetings.
-Authoritative people often seem to influence people or sound intimidating, which results in every employee aligning their thoughts with those of the leader.
+Authoritative people often seem to influence people or sound intimidating, which results in employees aligning their thoughts with those of the leader.
 So, the best way is to let the new employees speak up and share their opinions and ideas before letting the authoritative person speak first.

 Establish a devil’s advocate